giovdellap/NFFH/README.md

 "start" script creates a new folder inside the current one called NFFH containing all the repos source code

+**ALWAYS** cd in the folder: Scripts

-- sh /Scripts/start.sh
+- sh start.sh
   - Creates new folder "NFFH"
   - Clones the repositories and docker compose up

+After that cd into Scripts/NFFH/

-- sh /Scripts/remove.sh
+- sh remove.sh
   - Deletes all running containers
   - Deletes all images
-- sh /Scripts/update.sh
+- sh update.sh
   - Pulls from all git repositories
-- sh /Scripts/run.sh
+- sh run.sh
   - docker compose up on all containers
-- sh /Scripts/reboot.sh
+- sh reboot.sh
   - Executes remove.sh, update.sh, run.sh in sequence